The best ways to book or use points for this flight

 In Sydney, Melbourne, New York JFK, London Heathrow and Paris, you’ll gain access to the Etihad Airways First & Business Class Lounge.

 In Abu Dhabi, Terminal 3 hosts both a First Class Lounge & Spa and an Arrivals Lounge.
-We’ll have reviews of the Abu Dhabi First Class lounges coming soon.

 Our Other Reviews